faiq/distributed-systems-notes/Rpc-part-2.md

 What does SOA have to do with RPC?
 Services are functions that you execute on a remote server, and that's exactly what a Remote Procedure Call is.

 [Thrift](http://thrift.apache.org/) is an RPC framework that provides a language for you to write out Interfaces for services, and offers several different ways of encoding and transfering your data.
-The major benefits of using Thrift

 In this post, we're going to write a simple service in Go that uses the Thrift framework that takes in an image, and returns a list of tags related for that image.

 For the sake of simplicity, we won't be doing any image analysis ourselves and will be using [clarifai] (http://clarifai.com) to do so.
 If you're not familiar with it, Clarifai is an awesome service that provides tags for a provided image.
-This post is more of an exercise on transferring data and writing serices with Thrift, rather than the image analysis.
+This post is more of an exercise on transferring data and writing services with Thrift, rather than the image analysis.

 First you're going to want to do is downloading our requirements: